 Because your company is trying to generate leads, create opportunities that engage customers, and ultimately close sales, it’s imperative that you offer the data, insight, and information that your prospects need and want.
 Offering quality content will cause your customers to see your company as an expert in the industry or technology area in which you work, and direct them to your products and services as solutions to their challenges.
 In addition to case studies, targeted presentations, and white papers that cover relevant topics will build credibility, show your company’s experience, and convey a memorable message.

-- Related Post: 4 Best Practices for Creating Effective Presentations
+- 4 Best Practices for Creating Effective Presentations

-- For more on white papers, read about 5 Steps to Writing Effective White Papers
+- 5 Steps to Writing Effective White Papers

 6. Engage with Your Prospects by Making an Investment in Video

-Here’s a statistic that will make your head spin: according to Pingdom, a website monitoring firm, more than 800 million web visitors watch online videos per month.
-And, YouTube is now the second most popular search engine on the planet, just behind Google.
+Here’s a statistic that will make your head spin: according to Zenith’s Online Video Forecasts 2019, the average person spent 84 minutes per day watching online video.
+The amount of time people spend viewing online video has grown rapidly across the world, at an average rate of 32% a year between 2013 and 2018 And, YouTube is now the second most popular search engine on the planet, just behind Google.
 Web visitors are drawn to video, so you should be creating videos as a technical marketing manager to add a dimension to the web that text and imagery alone cannot achieve.

 7. Optimize your Content Marketing with Content Re-Use and Topic Clusters

-- Related Post: Keywords are Out, Topic Clusters are In
+- Keywords are Out, Topic Clusters are In

 Loyalty and Awareness Campaigns